-With an ARM, the borrower’s interest rate can go up or down at predetermined times (for example, every six months or once a year) based on prevailing market rates, which either increases or decreases the borrower’s monthly mortgage payment.
+With a traditional ARM loan, after the set initial fixed-rate period expires, your interest rate can go up or down at predetermined times (for example, every six months or once a year) based on prevailing market rates.
+These fluctuating interest rates will either raise or lower your monthly mortgage payment.
 The rate is based on an index, such as the Secured Overnight Financing Rate (SOFR), and whatever margin that is stated in your loan documents.

-Rashawn takes out a 30-year 5/1 adjustable-rate mortgage with a conversion option, principal of $332,800.
-The interest rate for the first five years is 4.21 percent, giving him a monthly payment (excluding homeowners insurance and property taxes) of $1,629.
+- Rashawn takes out a 30-year 5/1 adjustable-rate mortgage for $350,000 with a conversion option.
+The interest rate for the first five years of his convertible mortgage is 6.49 percent, giving him a monthly payment (excluding homeowners insurance and property taxes) of about $2,210.

-Approaching the five-year mark, Rashawn learns his rate will change to 4.46 percent, bumping his payment to $1,672.
+- Approaching the five-year mark, Rashawn learns his rate will change to 6.69 percent, bumping his monthly payment to about $2,251.

 Pros and cons of convertible ARMs

-- With a convertible ARM, the borrower has the flexibility to potentially lock in an even better rate at a specific time in the future.
+- With a convertible ARM loan, the borrower has the flexibility to potentially lock in an even better rate at a specific time in the future.

-- The fee to convert is much lower than the closing costs to refinance out of an ARM to a fixed-rate loan.
+- The fee to convert is less than the closing costs to refinance from an ARM to a fixed-rate loan.
 (However, borrowers can refinance at any time if rates go down, whereas the conversion option is usually only available early in the loan term.)